Practicing Hungarian outside of lessons

 It takes a long time to learn Hungarian.
 The US Foreign Services Institute rates the difficulty of each language for a native English speaker to learn.
 Hungarian is in category IV, meaning it takes on average 44 weeks/1,100 hours to learn.

-With that in mind you’d better get practicing…
+With that in mind, you’d better get practising…

 Read these next:

 Teacher Finder is a participant in the Amazon Services LLC Associates Program and the Amazon EU Associates Programme, affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com and amazon.co.uk